top of page

 ree

 Megan Vice doesn’t waste time writing songs that fade into the background.
 She builds worlds.
-With TIMEZONES, her newest drop produced by BOUNDXRY, she pulls us into a nocturnal maze of obsession, distance, and connection that feels both dangerous and intoxicating.
+With TIMEZONES, her newest drop produced by BOUNDXRY, she pulls us into a late-night labyrinth of grief, fury, and finality, the messy, unglamorous aftermath of cutting someone off when they’ve crossed a line they can never return from.

-From the jump, the production is magnetic.
-BOUNDXRY laces the track with pulsing beats, shimmery synths, and a bassline that feels like it’s dragging you deeper into the night.
-It’s sleek, futuristic, and a little bit dirty, the kind of beat that demands your full attention whether you’re driving at 3 AM, sneaking into someone’s DMs, or just sitting alone with your thoughts.
+From the jump, BOUNDXRY’s production sets the stage.
+The track pulses with heavy beats, shimmery synths, and a bassline that drags you into the darkness like a bad memory you can’t shake.
+It’s sleek, futuristic, and tense, the perfect soundtrack for rage simmering beneath the surface, the kind of track that demands your full attention whether you’re driving alone at 3 AM or replaying the words you’ll never forgive.

 bottom of page